instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 * **Facilities & Community**: Together Co-Living offers communal kitchens, BBQ areas, a swimming pool, a gym, and dedicated study/coworking areas.
 * **Social Opportunities**: They run weekly communal events, cooking nights, and workshops to help residents feel connected.
 * **Transport**: In some properties, Together Co-Living provides a free shuttle service to nearby universities.
-* **Why Choose Together**: Ideal for students who want a balanced, all-inclusive co-living environment with a strong community, without hidden costs.
+* **Why Choose Together**: Ideal for students who want a balanced, all inclusive co-living environment with a strong community, without hidden costs.

 ---